History of women's ice hockey in the United States: Connecticut Polar Bears

 The Connecticut Polar Bears are an ice hockey league for girls under the age of 19 in Connecticut.
 Numerous players from the Polar Bears have gone on to careers in college hockey at the NCAA Division I and Division III levels.
 In 1985, Maurice FitzMaurice's daughter Marnie wanted the opportunity to play ice hockey among girls.
 FitzMaurice and a few other fathers decided to organize a Pee Wee Girls program.
 The result was the Connecticut Polar Bears.
 It is the only all-girls ice hockey program in Connecticut, which consists of eleven teams.

 Since its beginnings, FitzMaurice has been the President of the Polar Bears.
 He was also one of the organizers of one of the largest Christmas tournaments in North America.
 In 2007, the tournament hosted about 275 teams.
 Games were played across Connecticut.
-The program has produced numerous Olympians, including Julie Chu, Jaime Hagerman, Hilary Knight, Sue Merz, A.J.
-Mleczko, Kim Insalaco, Angela Ruggiero, Sarah Vaillancourt and Gretchen Ulion.
+The program has produced numerous Olympians, including Julie Chu, Jamie Hagerman, Hilary Knight, Sue Merz, A. J. Mleczko, Kim Insalaco, Angela Ruggiero, Sarah Vaillancourt, and Gretchen Ulion.